cpmech/gosl/num/data/README.md

 # Gosl. num. data directory

-This dicrectory contains auxiliary data files for testing and examples.
+This directory contains auxiliary data files for testing and examples.